Unity-Technologies/ml-agents/docs/Installation.md

 [Windows Anaconda Installation (Deprecated) guide](Installation-Anaconda-Windows.md) is still available.

-### Clone the ML-Agents Toolkit Repository
+### Clone the ML-Agents Toolkit Repository (Optional)

-Now that you have installed Unity and Python, you will need to clone the ML-Agents Toolkit GitHub repository to install the Unity package (the Python packages can be installed directly from PyPi - a Python package registry).
+Now that you have installed Unity and Python, you can now install the Unity and Python packages.
+You do not need to clone the repository to install those packages, but you may choose to clone the repository if you'd like download our example environments and training configurations to experiment with them (some of our tutorials / guides assume you have access to our example environments).

 ```sh
 git clone --branch release_1 https://github.com/Unity-Technologies/ml-agents.git